dstndstn/cyolauthenticator/README.md

 Note that you will also need a custom `login.html` page.
 See the docker directory for how to do this.

+## Building the "hub" container image

+- Create an ssh public key that you want to use for root logins; copy it to `hub/id_root_hub.pub`

+- Copy `cyolauthenticator/*` to `hub/`

+- Create a `codeword.txt` file containing the "secret code" users need to know to log in.

+- `cd hub && docker build .`

 ## Google Cloud Platform Setup instructions

 - in Google Kubernetes Engine, create a cluster to run your notebook